-You also may find these documents and more information about the Adviser and the Funds on the Internet at: www.abfunds.com or www.bernstein.com.
+You also may find these documents and more information about the Adviser and the Funds on the Internet at: www.abfunds.com.

 The [A/B] logo is a service mark of AllianceBernstein and AllianceBernstein® is a registered trademark used by permission of the owner, AllianceBernstein L.P.